-- 8.3.8 The MARAD contract is only part of a much wider picture that involves responding to an identified need for safe ship dismantling facilities irrespective of whether the vessels were originally manufactured in or owned by this country. - 8.3.9 DEFRA's current position as stated in the draft recycling strategy is that the proximity principle does not apply to the movement of ships. - 8.3.10 Others have commented that PPS10 Planning for Sustainable Waste Management states that areas that have traditionally processed much wasteshould not be required to receive anymore.
-This is considered to misrepresent the true position in PPS10 which states that in deciding which sites to identify for waste management facilities, waste planning authorities assess their suitability against various criteria including the cumulative effect of previous waste disposal facilities on the well-being of the local community including any significant adverse impacts on environmental quality, social cohesion and inclusion or economic potential. - 8.3.11 The proposal in this case, though, is not for a new waste disposal facility but to utilise an existing facility which has consent for and has previously undertaken decommissioning works on oil platforms for purposes which do not include waste disposal.
+"ship dismantling is considered to be a recovery operation, thus the proximity principle...does not apply to movement of ships".

+8.3.10 Others have commented that PPS10 - Planning for Sustainable Waste Management states that areas that have traditionally processed much waste should not be required to receive anymore.
+This is considered to misrepresent the true position in PPS10 which states that in deciding which sites to identify for waste management facilities, waste planning authorities assess their suitability against various criteria including the cumulative effect of previous waste disposal facilities on the well-being of the local community including any significant adverse impacts on environmental quality, social cohesion and inclusion or economic potential.

+8.3.11 The proposal in this case, though, is not for a new waste disposal facility but to utilise an existing facility which has consent f and has previously undertaken decommissioning works on oil platforms for purposes which do not include waste disposal.
 The processes consented are similar to those involved in the decommissioning of ships.